Contact TDs and Ministers

 Sample/Template email text

-Re: Urgent Call for a Moratorium on Sprat Fishing off the West Cork Coast
+Re: Urgent Call for continued action on Sprat Fishing off the West Cork Coast

-I am writing as a concerned citizen and resident of [insert townland / town / West Cork area] to urge you to support an immediate moratorium on Sprat fishing along the West Cork coast.
+I am writing as a concerned citizen and resident of [insert townland / town / West Cork area] to urge you to support continued action to protect Sprat along the West Cork coast.

 As your constituent, I respectfully urge you to:

-• Promote the adoption of an ecosystem-based fisheries management plan that recognises Sprat as a non-target forage species essential to overall marine health.
+- Promote the adoption of an ecosystem-based fisheries management plan that recognises Sprat as a crucial forage species essential to overall marine health.

 We still have time to act — but the window is closing.
 Without immediate intervention, we risk permanent damage to one of Ireland’s most precious natural assets.